gatekeeper1122/2T1-Protex/README.md

 - Transaction Fail: Block & Notify
 - Show Banner: Block / Block & Notify
 - Bounty: Block
-> setting to notify, will also give you notifications when other players get a bounty, this is a "Broadcast" event.
-Off the Radar: Block & Notify - OPTIONAL
+> setting to notify, will also give you notifications when other players get a bounty, this is a "Broadcast" event Off the Radar: Block & Notify - OPTIONAL
 CEO Ban/CEO terminate/CEO dismiss: Block & Notify
 > this will actually prevent you from being kicked from a CEO and may stop you from leaving a CEO